-How Do I Know If It’s Candida or SIBO?
+How Do I Know If I Have Candida or SIBO?

 Have you experienced digestive problems such as bloating, diarrhea or constipation?
 Maybe you’re feeling tired and worn down.
 If you are experiencing any or all of those symptoms, you could be dealing with Candida overgrowth or small intestinal bacterial overgrowth (SIBO).
 Symptoms for both conditions are very similar so it could be hard to tell.